ericmotleybytes/auxilium/doc/docs/index.ppi.md

 ## Auxilium Introduction

-This is the auxilium information and download page.
+This is the auxilium information and download site.

 !include(../include/auxilium-introduction.ppi.md)